eclipse-ecal/fineftp-server/README.md

 5. Start `example` / `example.exe` and connect with your favorite FTP Client (e.g. FileZilla) on port 2121 *(This port is used so you don't need root privileges to start the FTP server)*

+## Contribute

+Awesome, you want to contribute to FineFTP?
+Here is how you can do that!

+- Leave us a star ⭐️ (That's GitHub money!)
+- Create an issue and write about a feature you would like or a bug you have found (maybe we will find some spare time to implement it 😉)
+- Fork this repository, implement the feature yourself and create a pull request